Skip to main content

 DKIM

 DomainKeys Identified Mail.
-An email authentication method that uses cryptographic signatures to verify that email content hasn't been altered in transit.
-Cold outreach senders typically pass DKIM checks because they use legitimate sending infrastructure.
+An email authentication method that adds a cryptographic signature to outgoing emails, allowing the receiving server to verify the email hasn't been tampered with in transit.

 DMARC